NoahCohenNow/mcdegens/README.md

-# 🔥 YMN Brotherhood Protocol
+# 🍔 McDegens Protocol

-**Half for the fire, half for the family.**
+**Time to clock in.
+We're our own best customer.**

-Automated buyback and airdrop system for $YMN token that processes Pump.fun creator fees.
+Automated buyback and airdrop system for $MCDGN token that processes Pump.fun creator fees.

 ## 🎯 What It Does

 This tool automatically:
 1. **Monitors** your Pump.fun creator fee wallet every X minutes
 2. **Splits** collected fees 50/50:
-   - 🔥 **50% for Buybacks** - Market buys $YMN to support price floor
+   - 🔥 **50% for Buybacks** - Reserved for buying back $MCDGN to support the chart
-   - 👥 **50% for Airdrops** - Rewards random qualified token holders
+   - 👥 **50% for Airdrops** - Rewards random qualified token holders (our employees)
 3. **Logs** all transactions for complete transparency

 ## 🚀 Setup